 Why we love it: It’s regal and royal escapism at its best.

 Following three seasons of enthralling historical drama (and an evocative season three cliff hanger), fans of Victoria are desperately longing for confirmation of a season four.
 The popular ITV drama – which stars the mesmerising Jenna Coleman as the long-reigning Queen and Tom Hughes as her beloved husband Prince Albert – follows the fascinating life of Victoria, from her premature coronation and captivating marriage, to the political and personal challenges she faced throughout her reign.
 Whilst we patiently wait for signs of a season four, we’ll be binge-watching all former episodes in quiet anticipation.
 Watch now on Amazon Prime Video.

 Why we love it: If it wasn’t for Queen Victoria, we would want Jenna Coleman to step in as monarch.

 Vita and Virginia

 Though it’s not a royal drama, Vita & Virginia certainly tells us something about our great literary history and former 1920s society.
 The biographical movie is based on the striking romantic affair which arose between two of Britain’s greatest writers, Virginia Woolf and Vita Sackville-West, the tale of an unorthodox connection which heavily challenged societal norms.
-Catch the film in selected cinemas now.
+Watch now on Amazon Prime Video.

 Why we love it: The film stars both the brilliant Gemma Arterton (Quantum of Solace) and Elizabeth Debicki (The Great Gatsby) whom bring the two literary legends to life with endearing vigour and vitality.